discos/doc/about/people.rst

 Project manager
 ---------------
-The *project manager* heads the whole Nuraghe project and has in charge the software releasing.
+The *project manager* heads the whole DISCOS project and has in charge the software releasing.
 This responsibility is currently assegned to :ref:`aorlati`.